Boredom And Depression: Is There A Correlation With Mental Health?

 • Depressive symptoms that last longer than two weeks

-The importance of social support
+The importance of social support: Addressing bored and depressed feelings

 In addition to therapy, you may find that you can reduce feelings of boredom and depression by interacting with others.
 It may be helpful to have a positive social support system in your life because seclusion may make depression worse.
 You can seek social support from family, friends, colleagues, or a community group.

 The benefits of social support can be numerous.
 Not only can it help to eliminate feelings of boredom, but it may also improve overall physical health and create feelings of stability and safety.
-People with strong social support may recover from stressful situations more quickly, enjoy improved feelings of self-esteem and self-confidence, maintain a healthier level of mental health and wellness, and find more joy in everyday life.
+People with strong social support may recover from stressful situations more quickly, enjoy improved feelings of self-esteem and self-confidence, maintain a healthier level of mental health and wellness, and find more joy and less boredeom in everyday life.

-Therapy for boredom/depression
+Therapy for boredom and depression

 If you’re experiencing boredom and/or symptoms of depression, you can speak with a licensed therapist about what you’re feeling.
 A licensed therapist may help you reframe your perspective and successfully navigate feelings of boredom.